 The pieces on display in the Warrior Treasures Staffordshire Hoard exhibition are completely fascinating and enchanting.
-So much work and skills has gone into creating them.
+So much work and skills have gone into creating them.
 There are a number of pieces that are decorated with spirals, most of these have double spirals, but a few of them have a mixture of different spiral patterns.

 Many ancient civilizations across the world used spirals in their artwork.
 Neolithic examples that are 4-5,000 years old can be seen at the entrance to the Newgrange passage tomb in Ireland as well as Megalithic Temple decoration in Malta.